Course Descriptions G-I

 H554 World History II ADV *

-Grades 9 and 10 - Year - 1 Weighted Credit
+Grades 9 and 10 - Year - 1 Weighted Credit (weighted out of 4.5)

-H802 History of the Americas HL-A IB *
+H802 History HL-A IB *

-Grade 11 - Year - 1 Weighted Credit
+Grade 11 - Year - 1 Weighted Credit (weighted out of 5.0)

 (Year 1 of a Two-Year Course)

-H803 History of the Americas HL-B IB *
+H803 History HL-B IB *

-Grade 12 - Year - 1 Weighted Credit
+Grade 12 - Year - 1 Weighted Credit (weighted out of 5.0)

 (Year 2 of a Two-Year Course)

-Prerequisite: History of the Americas HL-A IB
+Prerequisite: History HL-A IB

 H813 Psychology SL IB *

-Grades 11 and 12 - Year - 1 Weighted Credit
+Grades 11 and 12 - Year - 1 Weighted Credit (weighted out of 5.0)

 Psychology is the systematic study of human behavior and experience.
 Modern psychology is a meeting ground for the natural and social sciences.
 Psychologists employ rigorous procedures throughout research processes, using their findings for the possible improvement of life as well as for the understanding of the social conditions that affect individuals.
 Thus, students in this course will learn how to: 1) interpret and/or conduct psychological research; 2) apply ethical practices and responsibilities while conducting research; 3) develop an understanding of the biological, social, and cultural influences on human behavior; and 4) develop an understanding of different theoretical processes to interpreting behavior.
 IB requires students to submit the results of a simple experimental study in a paper of 1,000 to 1,500 words.
 Students will take the IB examination in May to demonstrate proficiency.